 Enhancing Systems and Processes to Improve Access Strategy Actions Responsibility CSP Ref.
 Outcome Timeframe Status Apply access and inclusion principles to Council's communication channels.
-ES 2.1 Council communication is accessible.
-Ongoing This occurs on an ongoing basis.
+ES 2.1 This occurs on an ongoing basis.
 Information is provided in an easy to read and accessible format.
 ES 2.1 Promotional material presented in an accessible format.
 Ongoing This occurs on an ongoing basis.
 Ensure Council communication and customer service is accessible to all.
 Promote Council's implementation of access and inclusion principles and recognise the rights and contribution of people living with a disability in the community.
 ES 4.1 Promotion of Disability Inclusion Action Plan is undertaken.
 Ongoing This occurs on an ongoing basis with relevant projects.
-Ensure website conforms to Web Content Accessibility Guidelines conformance level AA. cs 4.1 Website to conform to Web Content Accessibility Guidelines.
-2023 Readspeaker implemented.
+Ensure website conforms to Web Content Accessibility Guidelines conformance level AA.
+CS 4.1 Website to conform to Web Content 2023 Accessibility Guidelines.
+Readspeaker implemented.
 Other options reviewed as improvement opportunities identified.
-Council meetings are livestreamed to provide an alternative for attendance at meetings in person. cs 2.4 Council meetings are livestreamed.
+Council meetings are livestreamed to provide an alternative for attendance at meetings in person.
+CS 2.4 Council meetings are livestreamed.
 Ongoing Council meetings streamed monthly and accessible from Council's website.
 Investigation also underway for increasing transparency during meetings with an improvement to legibility of minutes.
 Ensure a coordinated approach to disability and inclusion is adopted and maintained across all departments of Council.
-Staff to be familiar with the Disability Inclusion Action Plan ensuring a coordinated approach to disability inclusion is maintained across the organisation. cs 2.1 Disability Inclusion Action Plan is promoted on Council Intranet.
+Staff to be familiar with the Disability Inclusion Action Plan ensuring a coordinated approach to disability inclusion is maintained across the organisation.
+CS 2.1 Disability Inclusion Action Plan is promoted on Council Intranet.
 Disability Inclusion Action Plan is circularised for reinforcement and status updates / outcomes.
 Semi-annual DIAP discussed and promoted amongst MANEX and meetings of Directors / Managers.
-DIAP promoted on Council Intranet Plan circulated amongst responsible officers to update status and outcomes.
-Ensure recognition of the Disability Inclusion Plan in Council's IP&R documentation.
-Council's Disability Inclusion Plan is acknowledged in Council's Delivery Program and Annual Operational Plan. cs 2.1 Council's Delivery Program and Annual Operational Plan includes acknowledgement of Council's Disability Inclusion Action Plan.
+DIAP promoted on Council Intranet Ensure recognition of the Disability Inclusion Plan in Council's IP&R documentation.
+Council's Disability Inclusion Plan is acknowledged in Council's Delivery Program and Annual Operational Plan.
+CS 2.1 Council's Delivery Program and Annual Operational Plan includes acknowledgement of Council's Disability Inclusion Action Plan.
 Annually Reference to DIAP included in 2024/25 Operational Plan and 2024/25 - 2027/28 Delivery Program, adopted by Council at June 2024 meeting.

-Acronyms

-CS - Corporate Services
+Acronyms CS - Corporate Services